Oujda

 Economy

 Oujda has a strategic importance because of its location on the border.
-There are many economic and natural resources, however, problems of overpopulation of the city and increase in unemployment rate up to 18% of the 11% on the national level has led to migration to foreign countries go up to 28.3% of the national total.
+There are many economic and natural resources, however, the city struggles historically with an unemployment rate higher than the national average, standing on average at 20% compared to the 10.3% national average.[19][20]

 Oujda relies heavily on trading given its location near the borders of Algeria.
 The economy of the city is directly related to the border's condition as it represents a passage for businesses directed towards Fes in the west, Talmasan in the east, Figuig in the south and Melilla in the north.[21]

 On 18 March 2003, King Mohammed VI indicated the importance of reviving the economy of the Eastern regions of Morocco.
-In the context of this effort, Technopol Oujda was established and the region witnessed road improvement, airport expansion and other projects.
+As a result of this effort, Technopole Oujda was established and the region witnessed road improvement, airport expansion and other projects.[22][23]

 Sport